Actindo-AG/Documentation/DataHub/UserInterface/04_ETLExtensions.md

 ![String to image](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringToImage.png "[String to image]")

 This extension is used to map multiple string attributes to an image attribute.
 At least one string attribute containing the image URL must be selected for the mapping and up to eight source attributes can be mapped.
-You can define the image attribute separator in the configuration.
+To map several image URLs within one source attribute, define a separator in the configuration.
 To each image you can define one or several tags.

 ### Possible data type mappings